1) Explain the main purpose of an operating system?

-Device drivers provides a standard means of representing I/O devices that maybe manufactured by different companies.
+Device drivers provide a standard means of representing I/O devices that maybe manufactured by different companies.
 This prevents conflicts whenever such devices are incorporated in a systems unit.

 34) What are the primary functions of VFS?

-VFS, or Virtual File System, separates file system generic operations from their implementation by defining a clean VFS interface.
-It is also based on a file-representation structure known as vnode, which contains a numerical designator needed to support network file systems.
+VFS, or Virtual File System, separate file system generic operations from their implementation by defining a clean VFS interface.
+It is based on a file-representation structure known as vnode, which contains a numerical designator needed to support network file systems.

 35) What are the different types of CPU registers in a typical operating system design?

 – Index Registers

 36) What is the purpose of an I/O status information?